HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Choice of Profile Elements

-There are several instances in this Guide where there is a choice of supporting one or another profile element to meet the must support requirement.
+There are several instances in this Guide where there is a choice of supporting one or another profile element to meet the Must Support requirement.
 In such cases, the server **SHALL** support at least one element, and the client application **SHALL** support all elements.
 Unfortunately, there is no way to define this in a computable way, but these instances are clearly documented in the *Profile specific implementation guidance* sections.

 For example:

 [US Core Medication Request Profile] - The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or reference in `MedicationRequest.reportedBoolean`, or a reference using `MedicationRequest.reportedReference` to Practitioner or another resource type.
-Although both are marked as must support, servers are not required to support a boolean and a reference but **SHALL** choose to support at least one of these elements.
+Although both are marked as Must Support, servers are not required to support a boolean and a reference but **SHALL** choose to support at least one of these elements.

 {% include link-list.md %}